jdkent/Educise/README.md

 "build up to action potential": have every exercise count as one token, wait until the exercises have done "enough" to reach threshold and the person runs.

+## Adding to binary tree: [insertion](https://www.geeksforgeeks.org/binary-search-tree-set-1-search-and-insertion/)
+- add exercises to binary tree, doing each exercise as we traverse down until we find the spot where it belongs